 - Students will be provided with the appropriate amount of time as is medically necessary to navigate their disability with required clinical coursework.
 Keeping this in mind, the time provided to assist the student cannot fundamentally alter the requirements of the clinical assignment. - This policy is specific to the Family Nurse Practitioner Program at Franklin University.
-As such, it does not override any legislation or policies current with the American Nurses Association or applicable Clinical Site Provider Policies. - Faculty will demonstrate flexibility in working with students who follow the above mentioned procedure.

-- Standard accommodations may include but are not limited to: (1) Allowance of a student to achieve a grade of Incomplete ("I") in a course should the student have forty (40) clinical hours left to complete.
-Students would be required to complete all clinical course hours by a date predetermined by the Lead Faculty/Program Chair.
-(2) Allowance of a student to withdraw from a course at no charge via application for a Tuition Fee Waiver should it be deemed that they do not meet the hour threshold for receiving an Incomplete or are unable to complete the course due to their recorded disability. - All students seeking medically based extensions or accommodations to clinical requirements or coursework in the Nurse Practitioner program are required to obtain and provide medical clearance documentation to continue in or return to clinical coursework.
+As such, it does not override any legislation or policies current with the American Nurses Association or applicable Clinical Site Provider Policies. - Faculty will demonstrate flexibility in working with students who follow the abovementioned procedure. - Standard accommodations may include but are not limited to (1) Allowance of a student to achieve a grade of Incomplete ("I") in a course should the student have forty (40) clinical hours left to complete.
+Students must complete all clinical course hours by a date predetermined by the Lead Faculty/Program Chair.
+(2) Allow a student to withdraw from a course at no charge via an application for a Tuition Fee Waiver should it be deemed that they do not meet the hour threshold for receiving an Incomplete or cannot complete the course due to their recorded disability. - All students seeking medically based extensions or accommodations to clinical requirements or coursework in the Nurse Practitioner program must obtain and provide medical clearance documentation to continue or return to clinical coursework.
 A health care provider providing treatment for the documented disability must provide documentation.